gstanden/orabuntu-lxc/README.md

 ```
 Then create a VirtualBox VM with two bridged adapters, one bridged to port s2 on switch sw1 on the physical host, and one bridged to a2 on switch sx1 on the physical host, and optionally both adapters set to "Allow All" promiscuous mode (if you are planning to install Orabuntu-LXC itself in the VirtualBox VMs).

-If installing Orabuntu-LXC in the first VirtualBox VM, then use these settings (note IP address settings in MultiHost variable don't matter at this step, they are only used if GRE=Y):
+If installing Orabuntu-LXC in the first VirtualBox VM, then use these settings in the anylinux-services.sh file (note IP address settings in MultiHost variable don't matter at this step, they are only used if GRE=Y):
 ```
 SudoPassword=<your-sudo-password>
 GRE=N
 MultiHost="new:Y:4:$SudoPassword:10.207.39.14:10.207.39.17:1500:ubuntu:ubuntu:$GRE"
 ```
-If installing Orabuntu-LXC in the second VirtualBox VM, use these settings (note set the first IP addresses reading from left to right in MultiHost to the IP address of the first VM you installed with Orabuntu-LXC and the second IP address to the second VM that you are about to install now with Orabuntu-LXC) as shown below.
+If installing Orabuntu-LXC in the second VirtualBox VM, use these settings in the anylinux-services.sh file (note set the first IP addresses reading from left to right in MultiHost to the IP address of the first VM you installed with Orabuntu-LXC and the second IP address to the second VM that you are about to install now with Orabuntu-LXC) as shown below.
 These IP are used to automatically build the GRE tunnel between these two VM's.
 If you have more than 2 VM's you can decide which two VM's you want to connect via a GRE tunnel and set the IP's accordingly.
 ```
 SudoPassword=<your-sudo-password>
 GRE=Y